 Key West, situated in the enchanting Florida Keys, mesmerizes visitors with its breathtaking ocean vistas and abundant tropical allure.
 The island’s idyllic beaches and captivating sunsets envelop residents and tourists in a tranquil haven.
 Moreover, Key West provides a plethora of outdoor pursuits, from snorkeling and sailing to exploring its diverse marine life.
 Key West’s beachfront residences and vacation properties present an enticing opportunity for real estate investors in a booming short-term rental market.

 Key West garners a strong market score as recognized by AirDNA.
 This signifies the city’s immense potential for real estate investors seeking lucrative opportunities.
-STR operators in Key West have the potential to generate a substantial average annual income of more than $143,000!
-The tradeoff is that the Key West market is quiet pricy.
-The median sale price for a home in January 2024 in this market was $1,200,000, up 58% from January 2021.
+STR operators in Key West have the potential to generate a substantial average annual income of more than $100,300!
+The tradeoff is that the Key West market is quite pricy.
+The median sale price for a home in February 2025 in this market was $1,135,000, up 19.5% year-over-year.
 Key West presents an enticing prospect for real estate investors seeking to capitalize on a thriving vacation rental market.

 Ready to Get Started?